Johann Stamitz

-Johann Wenzel Anton Stamitz (Czech: Jan Václav Antonín Stamic; 18 June 1717 - 27 March 1757) was a Bohemian composer and violinist.
-Johann is considered the founding father of the Mannheim school, a composition style that his two surviving sons, Carl and Anton Stamitz, continued.
-His music is stylistically transitional between the Baroque and Classical periods and he is recognized for many innovations.
+Johann Wenzel Anton Stamitz (Jan Václav Antonín Stamic; 18 June 1717 – 27 March 1757) was a Czech composer and violinist.
+Stamitz is considered the founding father of the Mannheim school, a composition style that his two surviving sons, Carl and Anton Stamitz, continued.
+His music is stylistically transitional between the Baroque and Classical periods and he is recognised for many innovations.

 Life

-Stamitz was born in Deutschbrod, Bohemia, into a family that came from Marburg (now Maribor, Slovenia).
+Stamitz was born in Deutschbrod, Bohemia (now Havlíčkův Brod, Czech Republic), into a family that came from Marburg (now Maribor, Slovenia).

 Stamitz spent the academic year 1734–1735 at the University of Prague.
 After only one year, at the likely age of seventeen he left the university to pursue a career as a violin virtuoso.
 His activities during the six-year period between his departure from the university in 1735 and his appointment in the German city of Mannheim around 1741, are not known in detail and historical accounts of his life contain many presumptions or approximations.

 He was appointed by the Mannheim court in 1741 or 1742, likely at the age of twenty-four.
-His engagement there most likely resulted from contacts made during the Bohemian campaign and coronation of Carl Albert (Karl VII) of Bavaria, a close ally of the Elector Palatine.
-In January 1742, Stamitz performed before the Mannheim court as part of the festivities surrounding the marriage of Karl Theodor, who succeeded his uncle Karl Philipp as Elector Palatine less than a year later.
+His engagement there most likely resulted from contacts made during the Bohemian campaign and coronation of Charles VII of Bavaria, a close ally of the Elector Palatine.
+In January 1742, Stamitz performed before the Mannheim court as part of the festivities surrounding the marriage of Charles Theodore, who succeeded his uncle Karl Philipp as Elector Palatine less than a year later.
 Carl Albert, who became the Holy Roman Emperor on January 24, was among the wedding guests.

 Stamitz married Maria Antonia Luneborn on 1 July 1744.
 They had five children together, Carl Philipp, Maria Franziska, Anton Thadäus Nepomuk, and two children who died in infancy.

 Probably around the late summer of 1754, Stamitz paid a yearlong visit to Paris, perhaps at the invitation of music patron Alexandre Le Riche de La Poupelinière with whom he stayed.
 His first documented public appearance there was a performance at a Concert Spirituel on 8 September 1754 and he was well received by audiences.
 His Parisian success induced him to publish his Orchestral Trios, Op.
 1 (symphonies for string orchestra), and possibly other works of his by various publishers located there.

 He probably returned to Mannheim around the autumn of 1755, dying there in spring 1757, less than two years later, at the age of thirty-nine.
 The entry of his death reads: "30 March 1757.
 Buried, Jo'es Stainmiz, director of court music, so expert in his art that his equal will hardly be found.
 Rite provided".